Michael Tigar Human Rights and Global Justice Cohort

 — Camille Meshack, J.D.
 Class of 2027

-The Cohort meets monthly with UT human rights faculty and staff to engage in networking and community-building.
+The Tigar Cohort meets monthly with UT human rights faculty and staff to engage in networking and community-building.
 These conversations expose the Cohort to the diverse career paths available in this field—from human rights litigation and NGO advocacy to scholarly research and work with intergovernmental organizations.

 I am grateful to the Global Justice Cohort and the Rapoport Center community for providing me with support and guidance during my first year at UT Law.
 Our monthly meetings helped me reconnect with the “why” that brought me to law school.